Download the PHP package seboettg/citeproc-php without Composer

 Star the Repo

-Developing software is a hard job and one has to spend a lot of time.
-Every open-source developer is looking forward about esteem for his work.
-If you use citeproc-php and if you like it, star it and talk about it in Blogs.
+Developing software is a demanding task that requires a lot of time.
+Every open-source developer appreciates recognition for their work.
+If you use citeproc-php and find it helpful, consider starring the repository and sharing it on your blog.

 Reporting a Bug